 1) Is your company on the same page?

 This mistake often starts at the very top levels of the organization.
-If you don’t make sure everyone understands your values with a strong company culture, there’s room for confusion.
+If you don’t make sure everyone understands your values with strong company culture, there’s room for confusion.
 If your employees are receiving different training and feedback, or you don’t have concise systems in place to handle issues, you’re in trouble.

-Ask yourself these questions: Are your dealings with customers consistent regardless of how they are interacting with you across sales channels?
+Ask yourself these questions: Are your dealings with customers consistently regardless of how they are interacting with you across sales channels?
 Are you all using the same data sources?
 Is your information automatically updated in real time?
 Does the customer have the flexibility to interact with the company electronically or in person and have the same high-quality user experience?
 More than half of customers feel good about a company when they can solve an issue without making a call, Hubspot reports.

 Give your customers options, and make them consistent across the board.

 Today’s consumers have an abundance of information at their fingertips.
 Transparency—straight and honest talk—has become the name of the game.
 Customers have little regard for gimmicks, complicated answers to simple questions and lack of clear and consistent pricing.

 As the largest consumer base in the world, “Millennials, and Generation Z have been marketed to their entire lives.
 As a result, they have a sharp eye for artificiality.
 If your social media presence comes across as insincere, they will be much less inclined to engage with your company,” we’ve explained.
 This becomes a problem not just on social media, but in every aspect of business.
 Your customers will take note of any deception and they’ll take their business elsewhere.